 4. Popcorn

-Remember that even low-calorie foods can be high in calories if consumed in large quantities, so make sure to practice portion control.
-Incorporating these foods into balanced meals and snacks can help individuals feel satiated while staying within their calorie goals.
+It’s important to remember that even low-calorie foods can be high in calories if they’re consumed in large quantities, so make sure you practice portion control.
+Incorporating these foods into balanced meals and snacks can help you feel satiated while staying within your calorie goals.

 5. Zucchini